-Many of us are happy to hand our clubs over to a trusty PGA professional when they need a regrip; others enjoy the satisfaction of a bit of DIY, which also saves a few quid.
+Many of us are happy to hand our clubs over to a trusty PGA professional when they need a regrip; others enjoy the satisfaction of a bit of DIY, which can also save you a few quid.

-It’s a simple enough procedure to do at home, but there are a few important dos and don’ts.
-So, here’s our guide on how to regrip your golf clubs in five steps.
+Regripping golf clubs is a simple enough procedure to do yourself, but there are a few important dos and don’ts to consider.
+First, let’s ensure you have all the materials you need to begin regripping your golf clubs at home.

 What you need to regrip golf clubs